-Why a Digital Experience Platform is Important for Manufacturers and Distributors
+Why a DXP is Important for Manufacturers and Distributors

 If there's one thing we’ve learned over the last several years, it’s that e-commerce is evolving, and so is the way manufacturers and distributors are doing business.
 B2B used to be all about efficiency – get the customer in and out as quickly, and efficiently, as possible, and as long as the customer could log in and submit the order, things were good.